Let's talk about Kent Libraries

 • Cannot do without reading.

-by PHB, over 2 years ago
+by PHB, almost 3 years ago

 I was so pleased when Headcorn library reopened after lockdown.
 Throughout lockdown a friend was kindly keeping me supplied with books, however it is not the same as visiting the library and choosing books.
 Reading is one of my main hobbies, if I could not have access to books there would be a considerable void in my life.